 The President’s Task Force on Environmental Health Risks and Safety Risks to Children have set priorities for 2024-2028.

-This comprehensive roadmap outlines initiatives across four key areas:
+This comprehensive roadmap outlines initiatives across key areas:

 - Lead Exposures